The club has setup 2 Flickr groups to allow members to post their images to share and comment on.

 Flickr is a site setup and maintained in association with Yahoo.
 You can register for a free Yahoo account or use your Google or Facebook Id to setup a free Flickr account.
 You can upload your images to your account and set restrictions on who can see them etc.

 To get started: Setup or access your Flickr account.
 Post some images to your Flickr account that you wish to share with the group.
-Go to http://www.flickr.com/groups/cbpc/ Click on the link “Join This Group” Login and send a message to the group ( Have not tested this part) or Email Brian Kilpatrick or Lynne Kelman and they will send you an invite.
+You might have to wait a day or two if you are new.
+They check the content to ensure it is safe.
+Once others can see your images just go to http://www.flickr.com/groups/cbpc/ Click on the link “Join This Group” Login and send a message to the group ( Have not tested this part) or Email Brian Kilpatrick at or Lynne Kelman and they will send you an invite.
 Be sure to include your real name somewhere in the message as the Flickr account names are sometimes a bit cryptic and we might not know who you are.

 Once you are a member of the group you just go to the image in your photostream and click to open it. (you have to be logged in to your account).
-Just below the image you will see the infomation about your image.
+Just below the image you will see the information about your image.
 You will see a box that says “This photo is currently not in any groups” and below that text should be “Add to group” Click on that text and you should see any of the groups you belong to and can choose the Crescent beach Photography Club from the list.
 The image will then show up in the group and people in the club can then comment on it etc. See images below for example of what to look for.
+It is harder to describe than it is to do it.

 You can post an image to more than one group if you want.
 For example you posted your outing photos from our Temple outing and have added your 5 favourites to the outing group.
 You then decide that you want some critique or help with one of them, just add that one to the critique group.